Approx. JPY 5.0 billion Beneficial Interests Rated

 Moody's Japan K.K.

-Moody's assigns a definitive rating to North Pacific Bank's Hybrid RMBS Series 6
+Moody's assigns a provisional rating to North Pacific Bank's Hybrid RMBS Series 6

 Atago Green Hills Mori Tower 20fl